syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Display-mode.md

 ---
 layout: post
 title: Display mode in Syncfusion segmented control for Xamarin.Forms
-description: This section describes about the display mode in the segmented control for effective communication.
+description: This section describes about the display mode in the segmented control for effective communications.
 platform: Xamarin
 control: SegmentedControl
 documentation: ug
 ---

-# Display mode
+# Display mode Xamarin Segmented Control(SfSegementedControl)

 Depending on application, different scenarios may require for effective communication.
 The segmented control supports these three options: icons, text, or a combination of both.